Centigrade/ngtx/README.md

 `ngtx` "injects" helper functionality into your test-suites that can then be used.
 To enable them you need to:

+1.  `$ npm install -D @centigrade/ngtx`
-1.  wrap your test-suite callback in a `ngtx` call
+2.  wrap your test-suite callback in a `ngtx` call
-2.  import the helpers you want to use
+3.  import the helpers you want to use
-3.  call `useFixture(fixture)` in the `beforeEach` hook, after the fixture has been created:
+4.  call `useFixture(fixture)` in the `beforeEach` hook, after the fixture has been created:

 ---